@import - Importing data

 Bert, "Sat, 21 Jul 1962"

-Note that the birthday of "Lotta" is "NoData" which is of course not a valid date.
-When DbVisualizer parses/analyses the data, it will come to the conclusion that the BIRTHDAY column is a String.
+Note that the birthday of Lotta is NoData which is of course not a valid date.
+When the data is analyzed, it will come to the conclusion that the BIRTHDAY column is a String.

 Parsed 5 records.
 Columns in source: 2 using ',' delimiter